tholden/dynareOBC/README.md

 DynareOBC: A toolkit for handling occasionally binding constraints with Dynare, by Tom Holden.
 ==============================================================================================

-***Note: DynareOBC does not currently support Dynare 4.6.x.
-Please stick with Dynare 4.5.x for now.***
+***Note: DynareOBC currently only has limited support for Dynare 4.6.x.
+MLV simulation is not supported under Dynare 4.6.x and there may be other problems.
+I recommend sticking with Dynare 4.5.x for now.***

 Background
 ----------